-Along with her husband, Sunny, Judy has owned and successfully operated Downtown Gresham’s popular Sunny Han’s Wok and Grill eatery for twenty-four years.
-She has also served as President of the Downtown Gresham Boosters and twelve years ago founded the annual Gresham Art Walk, which over the years has seen a significant increase in highly visible artist participation and visitor attendance.
+Along with her husband, Sunny, Judy has owned and successfully operated Downtown Gresham’s popular Sunny Han’s Wok & Grill eatery for twenty-six years.
+She has also served as President of the Downtown Gresham Boosters and seventeen years ago founded the annual Gresham Art Walk, which over the years has seen a significant increase in highly visible artist participation and visitor attendance.
 Judy’s contribution to the Gresham art scene has been considerable.

-Currently, Leslie serves the Gresham community in the following capacities: Treasurer for Art Walk, Etc., Vice President of the Board of Eastco Diversified Services, Inc., Board member of the Gresham Historical Society, and Charter member of the Gresham Lions Supper Club.
+Currently, Leslie serves the Gresham community in the following capacities: Treasurer for Art Walk, Etc., Vice President of the Board of Eastco Diversified Services, Inc., Treasurer of the Gresham Historical Society, Charter member of the Gresham Lions Supper Club and was the Mt.
+Hood Festival of Jazz Coordinator for 23 years.
 Leslie recently retired from a rewarding thirty-six year career in banking and enjoys travel and camping with her son Wade and family.

-Currently employed as the Manager of Sunny Han’s Wok and Grill in Historic Downtown Gresham: Secretary for the Gresham Historical Society, Secretary for Art Walk Etc. and the Gresham Outdoor Public Art (GOPA) project.
-Some of her past positions in the Gresham community: Secretary for the Downtown Gresham Boosters and the Mt.
+Currently, Rose Marie is employed as the Manager of Sunny Han’s Wok & Grill in Historic Downtown Gresham: Secretary for the Gresham Historical Society, Secretary for Art Walk Etc. and the Gresham Outdoor Public Art (GOPA) project.
+Some of her past positions in the Gresham community: Secretary for the Downtown Gresham Boosters, Gresham Area Chamber of Commerce and Visitors Center and the Mt.
 Hood Jazz Festival.

 Accomplished sculptor, Rip Caswell, has created more than 200 sculptures of various subjects in contemporary and realistic styles.
 An authority on art and sculpture, Rip often serves as a judge and juror in competitions and exhibits.
 He has successfully owned and operated his studio and gallery in Troutdale for over twenty years and was recently instrumental in the development and completion of the Troutdale Centennial Archway which spans the Historic Columbia River at the entrance to Historic Troutdale, one of his many outdoor public art experiences.

-Mike is a retired dentist and watercolor artist who still works in both areas.
-A member of the Gresham-Barlow School Board for nine years, Chairperson of Citizens for Schools, promoting school bond measures for over twenty years, past Board member of the Gresham Art Walk from its inception, as well as a jurist for the annual juried event, member of the National Watercolor Society, American Watercolor Society and signature member of the Northwest Watercolor Society.
+Mike was a watercolor artist extraordinaire.
+A member of the Gresham-Barlow School Board for nine years, Chairperson of Citizens for Schools, promoting school bond measures for over twenty years, past Board member and Artistic Advisor for the Gresham Art Walk from its inception, a jurist for the annual juried event, member of the National Watercolor Society, American Watercolor Society and signature member of the Northwest Watercolor Society.
 Mike’s artwork is in many City Hall offices as well as a mural in the City Council Chambers.